3scale-qe/3scale-tests/doc/GATEWAYS.md

     endpoints:
         sandbox: "http://%s-staging.localhost:8080"                 # Wildcard address for staging address for service
         production: "http://%s-production.localhost:8080"           # Wildcard address for production address for service
-    deployment:                                                     # Deployments names for the newly created apicasts
+    deployments:                                                     # Deployments names for the newly created apicasts
         staging: "apicast-staging"
         production: "apicast-production"
     project: "threescale"
     server: "server"
-    randomized: False                                               # True, if endpoints and deployments should be blamed
+    randomize: False                                               # True, if endpoints and deployments should be blamed
 ```
 ## Template APIcast
 *Description*: Self-managed APIcast deployed by testsuite from template.